starcatbrands/service-policies/terms_of_service.md

 !!! warning "Please Note:"
     StarCat Brands builds multiple products/services.
 These Terms of Service apply to all products/services built by StarCat Brands, unless otherwise noted within the individual project/product.

-    A full list of products/services can be found on the [StarCat Brands Homepage](https://starcatbrands.com) or at [https://about.starcatbrands.com/general/service_domains/](https://about.starcatbrands.com/general/service_domains/).
+    A full list of products/services can be found on the [:fontawesome-solid-user-astronaut: StarCat Brands Homepage](https://starcatbrands.com) or at [https://about.starcatbrands.com/general/service_domains/](https://about.starcatbrands.com/general/service_domains/).

 ## StarCat Brands Terms of Service
 ### 0. Welcome